mhuijser/alpaca-forms/README.md

 # Installation

-Download the zip, and install it as a plugin in your wordpress instance
+Download the zip (Press "Download ZIP"), and install it as a plugin in your wordpress instance

 # Use